learn-co-students/dsc-conditionals-teacher-onboarding/README.md

 On line 1 we assign `vacation_days` the value `0`.
 So, on line two, we reassign `vacation_days` to equal the current value of `vacation_days`, which is `0`, plus `1`.
 Again we increment vacation_days on line 3, which would now equate to `1 + 1`, and finally we output the new value of `vacation_days`, `2`.

 ## If Statement
 In Python there are three conditional statements, `if`, `elif`, and `else`.
-Every conditional statement is required to begin with an `if`. `elif` and `else` are not always required. `elif` is short for **else if**.
+Every conditional statement is required to begin with an `if`.
+The `elif` and `else` statements are not always required. `elif` is short for **else if**.

 Now what if we wanted to only increment our vacation days based on a condtion?
 We could imagine a condition in this context being whether or not we hit our goals this quarter at work.
-If that condition were `True` we would want to increase our vacation days.
-However, if that condition is not `True` we can't increase our vacation time.
+If that condition were `True`, we would want to increase our vacation days.
+However, if that condition is not `True`, we can't increase our vacation time.
 Let's look at the code below that contains an `if` statement.

 Code that is part of an `if` statement *block* runs only when the condition evaluates to `True`.
 So if the condition evaluates to `False` our block of code will not be run and it moves on to the next block.

 > **Note:** A *block* is any code that is grouped together.
 With conditionals, we indicate that something is part of the *block* by *indentation*.
 So the line `vacation_days += 1` is indented to ensure that it is run as a part of the conditional argument below.
 To end the block we simply stop indenting.

-> **Note:** In all the following code blocks pay close attention to how the variable `vacation_days` is affected depending on the value and order of the conditions.
+> **Note:** In all of the following code blocks, pay close attention to how the variable `vacation_days` is affected depending on the value and order of the conditions.
 The idea is to understand how Python decides which code should run when it comes across an `if`, `elif`, and `else` statement.

 ```python